manojgowda65/ml-projects/README.md

 Hi, Thank you for checking out my portfolio.
-In this, i would be saving and updating my latest work on ML portfolio projects
+Checkout ml-portfolio/ directory ,I would be saving and updating my latest work on ML portfolio projects